Vyom555/portfolio/MakeoverMonday.md

 ## Step three: sketch out a solution

 ### Sketching solution
-In my redesigns, I focused on making the data easier to understand and adding context to show the full impact of school shootings.
+In my redesign sketches (data not accurate), I focused on making the data easier to understand and adding context to show the full impact of school shootings.
 For the first chart, I used a bar graph that separates fatalities (red) and injuries (blue) for each year, with a clear legend to explain the colors.
 This approach gives a more complete picture by showing both deaths and non-fatal injuries, so viewers can see the total number of people affected each year, not just those who lost their lives.
 The stacked bars make it visually straightforward to compare years and understand how incidents vary in impact.

 ![Sketch1](https://github.com/user-attachments/assets/afe8205c-c12e-4727-bc85-bfc7eab41f8a)